dasarpai/old.dasarpai.github.io/_gk/2023-07-06-Indian-Constituion-Summary.md

  243ZR Application to multi-state co-operative societies.
  243ZS Application to Union Territories.
  243ZT Continuance of existing laws.
-## PART X: THE SCHEDULED AND TRIBAL AREAS
+## PART 10: THE SCHEDULED AND TRIBAL AREAS
  244 Administration of Scheduled Areas and Tribal Areas.
  244A Formation of an autonomous State comprising certain tribal areas in Assam and creation of local Legislature or Council of Ministers or both therefor.
-## PART XI: RELATIONS BETWEEN THE UNION AND THE STATES
+## PART 11: RELATIONS BETWEEN THE UNION AND THE STATES
 ### CHAPTER I: LEGISLATIVE RELATIONS
 #### Distribution of Legislative Powers
  245 Extent of laws made by Parliament and by the Legislatures of States.